pantelis/cs652-1/google-facebook-dcn/google-facebook-topology.md

 Six Centauri created a spine block, which exposed 128x40G to the aggregation blocks (see top right).
 Jupiter was limited to 64 aggregation blocks to allow for full dual redundancy from each spine block to each aggregation block.
 In its largest configuration, Jupiter supports 1.3 Pbps bisection bandwidth among servers.

 #### External Connectivity
-Google takes an intentional approach to incorporating and isolating connectivity to external networks (i.e., the Internet) from their fabric topology.
-They sought a way to connect their external routers directly to the fabric.
+Google takes an intentional approach to incorporating and isolating connectivity to external networks (i.e., the Internet) from their fabric topology, seeking a way to connect their external routers directly to the fabric.
 They explored four options, depicted graphically below: (i) reserve some links from each ToR, (ii) reserve ports in each aggregation block, (iii) reserve ports in each spine block, or (iv) build a separate aggregation block for external connectivity.

 ![Four options to connect to the external network](./images/Jupiter_external_connect.png)